Equinor sells loss-making shale assets in U.S. Bakken to Grayson Mill

-Equinor will sell its entire Baken field acreage, located in the states of North Dakota and Montana, to Grayson Mill Energy, a company backed by EnCap Investments, for a total of around $900 million.
+Equinor will sell its entire acreage, located in the states of North Dakota and Montana, to Grayson Mill Energy, a company backed by EnCap Investments, for a total of around $900 million.

+Between 2007 and 2019, Equinor recorded an accounting loss of $21.5 billion on its U.S. activities, including $9.2 billion due to impairments of onshore shale and other assets, a company commissioned report by accountants PwC has shown.

+Norwegian lawmakers have called on the government, as Equinor’s largest shareholder, to take a more active role, and Energy Minister Tina Bru has demanded more transparency from Equinor.

 Reporting by Nerijus Adomaitis, editing by Terje Solsvik